lmancini/primipy/README.md

 ### What is it?

-Primipy is a command-line application that reads a reference images, and produces a set of geometric shapes that approximate the reference when drawn in sequence.
+Primipy is a command-line application that reads a reference image, and produces a set of geometric shapes that approximate the reference when drawn in sequence.

 The algorithm adds one shape at a time.
 Each one goes through randomization and optimization steps.
 In detail: